Summary: The genteel art of murder

 This book does much what it says on the tin: a small group of pensioners living in a retirement community get together on Thursday evenings to examine cold murder cases as a way to keep themselves amused and mentally active.

 Then a real murder crops up in their midst.
-So it would be almost rude of them not to investigate.
+So it would be churlish of them not to investigate.
 As is the wont with these sorts of stories, the bodies soon pile up.

 Osman’s book is a genteel affair: there is little jeopardy for our heroes; the murderees are a thoroughly reprehensible bunch so there is little grieving for their losses.
 But it is still a very enjoyable book.
 It doesn’t quite have a twisty plot but it does have an engagingly droll and rambly one.
 The likeable cast of characters are thoroughly multicultural but are never troubled by racism or Brexity xenophobia.
 So it’s a quintessentially English story, even if the England it portrays, if it ever existed, is as dead now as the crooks and gangsters whose corpses the Thursday Murder Club pore over.